amitiuttarwar/bitcoin-notes/addrman.md

 - `CAddress` - represents the addr message, which is why its in `protocol.h`. inherits from `CService` and adds `nServices` and `nTime`.
+  - `nTime` - used in `IsTerrible` decisions & serialized into addr messages
+    - updated in `CAddrMan::Connected` when we disconnect or stop the nodes
+    - updated in `net.cpp#convertSeed6` for seed nodes to a random time between 1-2 weeks ago
+    - updated in `net.cpp#GetLocalAddress` to be the time called
+    - read in `ConnectNode` for debug printing
+    - NOT read in `CConnman::InactivityCheck`
+    - NOT updated in `CAddrMan::Good`
+    - updated in `ThreadDNSAddressSeed` when loading DNS seed addresses
+    - when processing an `ADDR` message, if the `nTime` is < 100000000, or more than 10 mins in the future, we reset it to be 5 days ago.
+    - when processing an `ADDR` message, we then use `nTime` being less than 10 mins ago to decide whether we relay this address to other nodes
+    - we return it in the RPC `getnodeaddresses.time`
+    - in the RPC `addpeeraddress`, we set `nTime` to be now
+    - use it to decide if an address `IsTerrible` if its more than 10 min in the future, or if its more than 30 days old
+    - periodically updated in `CAddrMan::Add_`
+    - updated in `Connected_`

+  - serialization of a `CAddress` in regards to `nTime`
+    - according to comments in `CAddress` serialization, only time we serialize a `CAddress` object without `nTime` is in the initial `VERSION` messages (2 `CAddress` records: from and to.)
+    - we look at the `nVersion` (serialization version) to decide whether or not we serialize with `nTime`.
+This is set when processing the `VERSION` message from the peer.

+  Q: so, we populate `nTime` when we self-advertise? with what?
+  -> oh, maybe we don't use this serialization method when self-advertising

 - `CAddrInfo` - inherits from `CAddress` with extra application level info about this address as a (potential) peer.